On Certified Randomness from Fourier Sampling or Random Circuit Sampling: Low-Entropy sampling bounds against

 \subsection{Average-case, constant min-entropy: Vertex degree in a bipartite graph}

-To extend this to an average-case statement about random Boolean functions, first we notice that a direct application of the hybrid argument fails.
-Even though the worst-case argument can construct a large set of ``Bad'' functions from any single ``Good'' function, the size of all ``Bad'' functions might still be negligible compared to the size of ``Good'' functions.
+To extend this to an average-case statement about a list of random Boolean functions, first we notice that a direct application of the hybrid argument fails.
+Even though the worst-case argument can construct a large set of ``Bad'' functions (in which $A^F$ is not a solution for $\mathsf{FHOG}$) from any list of ``Good'' functions (where $A^F$ passes $\mathsf{FHOG}$), the size of all ``Bad'' lists might still be negligible compared to the size of ``Good'' functions.
 The concern is that many ``Good'' functions get pushed to the same small set of Bad ones.
-However, we show that this is impossible, using a double counting argument where we bound the number of ``Good'' functions that can produce any specific ``Bad'' function.
+However, we show that under a careful double-counting argument, we can effectively bound the number of ``Good'' inputs that can produce any specific ``Bad'' input.